Pho: Regional variants

 Chicken phở at a typical street stall in Hanoi.
 The lack of side garnishes is typical of northern Vietnamese-style cooking.

-The several regional variants of pho in Vietnam, particularly divided between "Northern phở" (phở Bắc) or "Hanoi phở" (phở Hà Nội), and "Southern phở" (phở Nam) or "Saigon pho" (phở Sài Gòn).
+There are several regional variants of pho in Vietnam, particularly divided between "Northern phở" (phở Bắc) or "Hanoi phở" (phở Hà Nội), and "Southern phở" (phở Nam) or "Saigon pho" (phở Sài Gòn).
 Northern Vietnamese phở uses a savoury, clear broth, blanched whole green onion, and garnishes offered generally include only diced green onion and cilantro, pickled garlic, chili sauce and quẩy.
 The Northern pho is often described as subtle and light on spices while having a deep savory taste from beef bones.
+Side dishes with the Northern pho are poached eggs (in the pho broth, served in a separate bowl) and fried dough, which can be either chewy or crunchy.
 On the other hand, southern Vietnamese phở broth is sweeter and cloudier, and is consumed with bean sprouts, fresh sliced chili, hoisin sauce, and a greater variety of fresh herbs.
 Phở may be served with either phở noodles or kuy teav noodles (hủ tiếu).
 The variations in meat, broth, and additional garnishes such as lime, bean sprouts, ngò gai (culantro), húng quế (Thai basil), and tương đen (hoisin sauce), tương ớt (chili sauce) appear to be innovations made by or introduced to the South.
 Another style of northern phở is phở Nam Định from Nam Định city which uses more fish sauce in the broth and wider noodles.
 Other provincial variations exist where pho is served with delicacy meats other than beef or chicken, such as duck, buffalo, goat, or veal.

 Other phở dishes

-Phở has many variants including many dishes bearing the name "phở", many are not soup-based:
+Phở has many variants, including many dishes bearing the name "phở", which are not all soup-based: